scandipwa/docs.scandipwa.com/content/docs/build-and-configuration.md

 ## To Docker Or Not To Docker?
 The use of `npm run build`, `npm run pm2-watch` and `npm run extract-translations` is not needed if you choose to develop in our Docker environment.
 These commands will only be required if you decide to install on your local machine.

-However, the command `npm ci <package-name>` is always needed when you pull the latest changes, because we want to make sure that the latest working versions of the packages are installed.
+However, the command `npm ci` is always needed when you pull the latest changes, because we want to make sure that the latest working versions of the packages are installed.